FAQ: LifeStream’s 501 (c)(3) Status

 Is LifeStream’s nonprofit status reviewed?

 Like all 501(c)(3) nonprofit organizations, LifeStream is subject to IRS regulations and reviews to ensure the organization continues to do the work that led to its receiving tax-exempt status.
 Failing to follow these guidelines can lead to fines and the loss of our tax-exempt status.
-LifeStream has never been the subject of IRS sanction or discipline in its 68-year existence.
+Since its founding in 1951, LifeStream has never been the subject of an IRS sanction or discipline.